 For some people, having cancer is like an emotional roller-coaster.
 You may have many mixed feelings before, during and after surgery.
 It’s natural to feel anxious, scared or angry.

 If you have ongoing feelings of sadness and feel down most of the time, you may be depressed.
-This is called post-operative depression.
+Signs and symptoms of depression include:

 Having surgery can change the way you think and feel about yourself (your confidence and self-esteem).
 You may feel less confident about who you are and what you can do.
-This is common whether your body has changed physically or not.
+This feeling is common whether your body has changed physically or not.